kedoska/meeting-to-minutes/README.md

 # Instant Meeting Minutes with AI

 Welcome to the repository for our :warning: **proof of concept**, "Instant Meeting Minutes with AI".
-This application allows users to upload Microsoft Teams video recordings and, with the help of artificial intelligence, generates comprehensive meeting minutes instantly and efficiently.
+This application allows users to upload Microsoft Teams video (or any other `.mp4` video) recordings and, with the help of artificial intelligence, generates comprehensive meeting minutes instantly and efficiently.

 ## Technology Stack
 The application utilizes a combination of technologies and paradigms: